HugoNeveux/EnqueteOpenData/README.md

 ### Ways to use this program

-First, running the program without any option will disculpate every suspect, and print which person is guilty.
+First, running the program without any option will disculpate every suspect, and print who is guilty...
 ```
 python3 td10-11.py
 ```

-Then, you can choose to display a map
+Then, you can choose to display a map...
 ```
 python3 td10-11.py --show-map
 ```

-You can also choose to print *a lot* of text by using both options designed for it
+You can also choose to print *a lot* of text by using both options designed for it...
 ```
 python3 td10-11.py -v --show-paths
 ```